LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Methodology

+To model latent representations across multiple temporal resolutions, we translate the InceptionTime architecture \cite{ismail2020inceptiontime} to the Lorentz manifold, forming the LorentzInception block.
+Let $\mathcal{L}^{d}$ denote the Lorentz model of hyperbolic space and let $x \in \mathcal{L}^{d \times T}$ be an input feature map of length $T$.
+Given a bottleneck width $b$, $n$ filters per branch, and kernel sizes $\{k_1, k_2, k_3\}$, the block computes four parallel branches on the manifold:

+where $\operatorname{HConv}_{k}^{c}$ is a hyperbolic 1D convolution with kernel size $k$ and $c$ output channels, and $\operatorname{HPool}_{3}$ is a hyperbolic pooling operator with kernel $3$.
+The bottleneck $\operatorname{HConv}_{1}^{b}$ is replaced by the identity when the input has a single channel.
+The branch outputs are merged by a Lorentz-aware concatenation $\bigoplus$ that preserves the manifold constraint \citep{bdeir2024fully}, and the result is passed through hyperbolic batch normalization, activation, and dropout:

+followed by a rescaling that maps $y$ back onto $\mathcal{L}^{4n}$ \cite{bdeir2024robust}.
+Operations inside $\operatorname{HConv}$ and $\operatorname{HBN_{Gyro}}$ are fully hyperbolic and based on the implementations by \citet{shi2026intrinsic}, ensuring that every intermediate representation remains on the Lorentz manifold.

-\paragraph{Hyperbolic MaxPool} We introduce a distance based Lorentzian maxpooling operator.
+\paragraph{Hyperbolic MaxPool} We introduce a distance-based Lorentzian maxpooling operator.
 Given a 1D window of width $k$, stride $t$, padding $u$, and dilation $\delta$, we first compute a scalar score for each embedding as the geodesic distance to the origin $o$:

 We then perform Euclidean maxpooling on the scalar score sequence $\{s_{b,\ell}\}_{\ell=1}^{L}$ to obtain pooled scores and their respective indices.
 These indices are used to gather hyperbolic vectors from the original input.
 No transformations are applied to the hyperbolic vectors.
 Intuitively, this performs the pooling operations as a selection based on geodesic radius.
-For each window, we select the point furthest from the hyperbolic origin, a choice that correlates with the highest semantic difference in hierarchical embeddings.
+For each window, we select the point furthest from the hyperbolic origin, consistent with the observation that distance from origin corresponds to higher hierarchical specificity \cite{nickel2017poincare}.